AVSystem/Anjay/README.md

 ### Running the demo client

 For initial development and testing of LwM2M clients, we recommend using the [Coiote IoT Device Management](https://avsystem.com/coiote-iot-device-management-platform/) where you can use the basic LwM2M server functionality for free.
+After registering and logging in Coiote, you can [onboard your first device](https://eu.iot.avsystem.cloud/doc/user/getting-started/onboard-your-first-device/).

-After setting up an account and adding the device entry, you can compile Anjay demo client and connect it to the platform by running:
+With a device added to the LwM2M Server, you can compile Anjay demo client and connect it to the platform by running:

 <!-- compile_instruction_begin -->
 ``` sh